bamlab/dev-standards/security/import_certificates_match.mo.md

 ## Owner: [Louis Lagrange](https://github.com/Minishlink)

-When using Fastlane's [Match](https://github.com/fastlane/fastlane/tree/master/match), you might want to update the certificates or provisioning profiles manually if you don't have enough rights on the publisher's Apple developer account.
+When using Fastlane's [Match](https://github.com/fastlane/fastlane/tree/master/match), you might want to update the certificates or provisioning profiles manually if you don't have enough rights on the publisher's Apple developer account (meaning that you're unable to create certificates and provisioning profile by your own or by using match).

 ## Prerequisites *(~10 min)*